niccokunzmann/x-wr-timezone/README.rst

 This module uses the ``icalendar`` library for parsing calendars.
-This library is used by ``python-recurring-ical-events`` to get events at specifi dates..
+This library is used by ``python-recurring-ical-events`` to get events at specific dates..

 License
 -------

-This software is licensed under LGPLv3.
+This software is licensed under LGPLv3, see the LICENSE file.